My San Bernardino House – Oh Such Sad Memories

 My Calculations and Money Available Indicated Do Nothing

-My calculations showed I’d be losing money if I actually completed the foreclosure vs doing nothing and letting the insurance company do whatever they would do.
-Real estate values had started going down since I had bought that house so that would be another problem I’d have to face if I brought the house out of foreclosure.
+My calculations showed I’d be losing money if I actually completed the foreclosure.
+That was vs doing nothing and letting the insurance company do whatever they would do.
+Real estate values had started going down since I had bought that house.
+So that would be another problem I’d have to face if I brought the house out of foreclosure.

-Since I had collected at least two years house payments I had gotten my money back and made a slight profit if I did nothing more.
+Since I had collected at least two years house payments I had gotten my money back.
+Plus had made a slight profit if I did nothing more.
 If I went through the foreclosure I still had to make the house payments since I had the underlying mortgage.

-That would be a big loss and I just didn’t have the extra money to handle that.
-Since I had already started foreclosure on the property I still owed the other half of the foreclosure bill if I completed the foreclosure process.
+That would be a big loss.
+I just didn’t have the extra money to handle that.
+Since I had already started foreclosure on the property I still owed the other half of the foreclosure bill.
+That was if I completed the foreclosure process.

-Although I didn’t make much money off that particular house I really didn’t lose any money either since I got my initial investment back when I sold the house.
+Although I didn’t make much money off that particular house I really didn’t lose any money either.
+I had gotten my initial investment back when I sold the house.
 Did I learn a lesson from that situation?
 I hope so.

-Could I have kept the house by completing the foreclosure, yes I could, but then it would have to be a long term investment.
-I had enough problems with the situation to cut the losses I would incur while the house stayed off the market several months or longer.
+Could I have kept the house by completing the foreclosure, yes I could.
+But then it would have to be a long term investment.
+I had enough problems with the situation to cut my losses.
+Losses that I would incur while the house stayed off the market several months or longer.
 I didn’t want a long term investment with that house anymore.

 Sometimes you win – sometimes you lose.
 In investments you have to take that in stride.
 But with hindsight you can always find something you could’ve done better or different.
 I’d say the experience was worth it even though no significant profit was made.
 Chalk one up to experience.
 Now on to my next house* …